 Brother started in 1908 as Yasui Sewing and Co and would be renamed Yasui Brothers Sewing Machine Co in 1925 when the founder’s son inherited the company.
 At first, they focused on making parts and repairing sewing machines.
 In 1928, they would produce a chain stitch machine for making straw hats.
 I’m assuming it was similar to the Singer 24.
 It was also used for making hats and is a chain stitch machine.

 They started producing domestic sewing machines in 1932, which was a Singer 15 clone machine.
 In 1934, Yasui was liquidated and the brothers were incorporated as Nippon Sewing Machine Manufacturer and started making industrial machines.
 Brother Sales Ltd would be established in 1941 and in 1947 Brother would export their first batch of sewing machines.

 Brother would also start to diversify in the late 50s and early 60s, similarly to Singer.
+They would establish a sales division in the Americas in 1954.
 In 64 they would change the sewing division from Nippon to Brother Industries Ltd. In 1968 they bought the British sewing machine company, Jones Sewing Machine Company.
 Brother would introduce their first computerized sewing machine in 1979.

 2012 and beyond